Booking Your Photographer

 We cancelled our event; can you return our retainer?

 Our convenient concierge system sends you a custom reservation link.
-At your convenience, you can complete your reservation online using your credit card or you can mail a check to our studio.
+At your convenience, you can complete your reservation online using your credit card or you can mail a check to our PO BOX.
 Occasionally, a planner will act as the consierge service and we can accomadate any of their booking requests.
 We require the final balance is paid in full thirty days prior to the event.

 How do I view my photos for the first time?